 Playing Responsibly

-It’s fun to know why are there only 52 cards in a deck, but it’s incredibly important to know how to play responsibly, especially if you are gambling.
+It’s fun to know why there are only 52 cards in a deck, but it’s incredibly important to know how to play responsibly, especially if you are gambling.
 Those who have difficulties managing gambling habits can seek information and help using the links below:

 There’s also a phone line you can call 1-800-GAMBLER if you have to talk to a professional right away.